zero-install via npx

 New

-Find every ```mermaid / ```plantuml fenced block in a Markdown file, render to sidecar SVGs, and inject ![](path) references right below the fence.
+Find every ```mermaid / ```plantuml fenced block in a Markdown file and inject embed references.
+Three modes: inline (default, no quota, watermarked), share (Pro+, watermark-free), sidecar (local SVG files).
 Re-runs are idempotent.

 bd extract README.md --dry-run # preview without writing